 - 2 pounds sea bass or red snapper fillets

-- In an ovenproof pan at least two inches deep and large enough to hold the fish in one layer, add the olive oil over medium-high heat and add the garlic and and red pepper flakes and sauté until the garlic is lightly browned.
+- In a sauté pan at least two inches deep and large enough to hold the fish in one layer, heat the olive oil over medium-high heat and add the garlic and and red pepper flakes and sauté until the garlic is lightly browned.

-- Place the fish in the pan skin side down, transfer pan to oven and cook until fish is done, approximately 20 minutes.
+- Place the fish in the pan, skin side down, cover the pan and cook until the fish is cooked through, 15-20 minutes.

 - Transfer the fish to warm plates, pour a little of the crazy water over and around the fish, making sure to include some tomatoes.
 Garnish with a little more fresh parsley and serve.